YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 You can use DSE to verify that the file is encrypted.
 Note the warning from DSE which means that it can only access unencrypted parts of the database file,

 .. parsed-literal::
-   yottadbuser@paris:~/enc$ $ydb_dist/dse dump -fileheader
+   yottadbuser@paris:~/enc$ $gtm_dist/dse dump -fileheader
    %YDB-W-CRYPTINIT, Could not initialize encryption library while opening encrypted file /home/yottadbuser/enc/yottadb.dat.
-Environment variable ydb_passwd not set
+Environment variable gtm_passwd not set

    File    /home/yottadbuser/enc/yottadb.dat
    Region  DEFAULT